-Storm Francis to bring strong winds and heavy rain
+Storm Francis to bring wind and heavy rain – August '20

 Author: Press Office